 The loading of the DAC is internally synchronized with the unloading of the ADC data in each sampling interval.
 The default DAC load event happens one SCLK cycle before the SDOFS flag is raised by the ADC data being ready.
-However, this DAC load position can be advanced before this time by modifying the contents of the DAC advance field in Control Register E (CRE:0-4).
-The field is five bits wide, allowing 31 increments of weight $1/(F_S \times 32)$ ; see Table XI.
-The sample rate $F_S$ is dependent on the setting of both the MCLK divider and the Sample Rate divider; see Tables VIII and X. In certain circumstances this DAC update adjustment can reduce the group delay when the ADC and DAC are used to process data in series.
-Appendix C details how the DAC advance feature can be used.
+However, this DAC load position can be advanced before this time by modifying the contents of the DAC Advance field in Control Register E (CRE:0-4).
+The field is five bits wide, allowing 31 increments of weight 1/(DMCLK/8); see Table VIII.
+In certain circumstances this can reduce the group delay when the ADC and DAC are used to process data in series.
+Appendix E details how the DAC advance feature can be used.

-NOTE: The DAC advance register should not be changed while the DAC section is powered up.
+NOTE: The DAC advance register should be changed before the DAC section is powered up.

-Table XI.
+Table VIII.
 DAC Timing Control